 Retrainees are incumbent workers who meet any one of the following criteria:

 1) workers employed full-time for a minimum of 90 days with a single employer, and are participants in the training program;

 3) workers who were employed less than 90 days prior to the start date of employment with their current employer and were collecting Unemployment Insurance (U.I.) benefits, or had exhausted their benefits within the previous two years.

 New Hire Training for Unemployed Workers

-Multiple employer contractors, including training agencies (public and private), Workforce Development Boards (WDBs), and Workforce Investment Act Grant Recipients may provide training and placement services to unemployed workers with ETP’s new-hire training program.
+Multiple Employer Contractors (MEC), including training agencies (public and private), Workforce Development Boards (WDBs), and Workforce Investment Act Grant Recipients may provide training and placement services to unemployed workers with ETP’s new-hire training program.

 What is a New Hire Trainee?